DisabledMallis/84Script/README.md

 # 84Script
-A C-like programming language that compiles to the TI-84 calculator's program language
+A C-like programming language that compiles to TI-BASIC

 # Why
 Idk why not, seems like a neat hobby project